 Why I chose the Bark app vs. other parental control apps – test it out for 1 Month FREE (USE CODE WORDBIRD at checkout)

 As with anything, testing a product out always proves to be the best way to know if something is right for you.
 So that’s what I did.
 And thanks to this generous offer from Bark, use the code(WORDBIRD) at checkout, and you can too for one month, even after your first initial 1-week free trial!

-What is the Bark app, and what are their monitoring features?
+What is the Bark app, and what are its monitoring features?

 - Bark uses advanced algorithms to detect and proactively alert parents to issues their children face online, such as cyberbullying, sexting, and signs of depression and suicidal thoughts.
 Bark covers text messaging, YouTube, email, and social media platforms and apps — 4x more than any other child monitoring app.
 You’ll get automatic alerts to signs of cyberbullying, depression, online predators, adult content, and more.
-By only showing parents potential problems, Bark’s approach saves parents valuable time and helps build trust between parent and child.
+Bark‘s approach saves parents valuable time and helps build trust between parent and child by only showing potential problems.

-- Bark Jr — Bark Jr helps parents and guardians manage not only when their kids can access the internet on their devices, but also which sites are appropriate for them to visit.
+- Bark Jr — Bark Jr helps parents and guardians manage when their kids can access the internet on their devices and which sites are appropriate for them to visit.
 They can also use our Check-Ins feature to know their kids are in a safe place.